TobseF/jce-chocolatey-package/README.md

 # JCE chocolatey package
 [Chocolatey](https://chocolatey.org/) package for the [JCE (Unlimited Strength Java Cryptography Extension Policy Files)](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html)

 This chocolatey package adds the JCE to leatest installed Java SDK.
+The The `JAVA_HOME` environment variable has to point to the JDK.
+If `JAVA_HOME` is not set, nothing will be changed.
 The original files are backuped (renamed to `*_old`) and can be reverted at any time.
 This package is a perfect addion to the [JDK8 package](https://chocolatey.org/packages/jdk8).

 #### Install with [Chocolatey](https://chocolatey.org/)
 ```PowerShell